nico-i/photo-ops/services/motif_service/README.md

 5. Start the service. (optionally edit [the make file](./makefile) to change the port or disable debug mode)

 ## Usage

-It is recommended to use [gRPCurl](https://github.com/fullstorydev/grpcurl) to interact with the service.

 If you have followed the setup instructions above, you can utilize the configured make commands execute the example requests.